ibmresilient/resilient-community-apps/fn_bigfix/README.md

 Run with: `resilient-circuits run`.

-## fn_bigfix_integration Example
+## fn_bigfix Example

-The fn_bigfix_integration  function fn_bigfix_artifact requires 4 input parameters.
+The fn_bigfix  function fn_bigfix_artifact requires 4 input parameters.
 The parameters are setup from a Resilient systems workflow on the Resilient console.
 The following are examples of setup of each parameter using a simple workflow pre-processing script.